18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

   {% endif %}

   {% unless page.opens == 'tbd' %}
-  Applications will be open for submission on {{ page.opens | date: '%A, %B %e, %Y' }}.
+  Applications will be open for submission shortly.
   {% endunless %}
 {% endif %}